swcarpentry/DEPRECATED-boot-camps/BashShellKeyPoints.rst

  ls -l

--a option shows hidden files too. . is current directory and .. is parent directory
+-a option shows hidden files too. . is current directory and .. is parent directory.
 ::

  ls -a